JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 ## Lifecycle implementation

-> The lifecycle implementation is available in Compose Multiplatform starting with 1.6.10-beta01.
->
-{type="note"}

 Composables generally don't need unique lifecycles: a common `LifecycleOwner` usually provides a lifecycle for all interconnected entities.
 By default, all composables created by Compose Multiplatform share the same lifecycle: they can subscribe to its events, refer to the lifecycle state, and so on.